maurges/every-rust-gui-library/notes.md

 I tried to implement my own column layout, and i didn't work.
 It has size, but it's invisible.
 Oh wait, it did, but I fucked up!
 There's a weird interaction with scroll.
+And not just scroll, the positioning is very fucked.
+Let's go and read the docs instead.

+There is a whole book turns our.
+Written pretty well.
+The documentation for this is pretty good honestly, it's the code quality and weird limitations for non-default widgets that are the problem.
+Plus layouting being shit and no easy way to make custom layouts.
+So yeah, in the book the process of creating custom widgets is described, but not custom layouts.
+Here's a thought: why not do positioning by anchoring instead for the todo example?

+Layouting by anchoring works pretty well.
+Also you can use derived widgets as their parent via Deref, so not all is lost!